reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 </Note>

-You can also read context with `use`, allowing you to react Context conditionally:
+You can also read context with `use`, allowing you to read Context conditionally:

 ```js {1,8,10}
 import {use} from 'react';